A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Bus Booking: Easybook, MyanmarBusTicket, MMbusticket

-Visit Flymya.com for bus and flights booking, and car rent
+Visit Flymya.com for bus and flight booking, and car rental

 Where to stay?